evil-mad/robopaint/resources/colorsets/README.md

 ```

 We recommend simply copying the [classic_crayola](classic_crayola) colorset that
-came with CNC server, and renaming the folder and the two files.
+came with RoboPaint, and renaming the folder and the two files.

 ## File Format: JSON
 The format for the JSON file is incredibly simple, even if you've never touched